When I was 15, I met a group of friends whom I wanted to reach out to. However, to my surprise, I ended up being influenced by them.

 He gave me a love I did not deserve, hope in a dark place and never-ending second chances.

 The Daniel whom everyone once knew was gone.

-The Daniel who did not give a single ounce of respect to family and friends is now someone who holds them close to his heart.
+The Daniel who did not give an ounce of respect to family and friends is now someone who holds them close to his heart.

-Frankly, transiting out from that dark place felt extremely uncomfortable, painful and uncertain.
-It was definitely neither an easy nor quick transition.
+Transiting out from that dark place felt extremely uncomfortable, painful and uncertain.
+It was neither an easy nor quick transition.

-However, God blessed me with new friends in church whom until this very day are still closely walking through life with me.
+God has blessed me with new friends in church whom until this very day are still closely walking with me.

-God is indeed our provider, and will definitely meet our needs in His appointed time, just as He met mine when I felt that I had no community to turn to.
+God is indeed our provider, and will meets our needs in His time, just as He met mine when I felt that I had no community to turn to.

-Today I have found everything I could not find back then – purpose, meaning, an unceasing source of hope, a love for people and so much more!
+Today I have found everything I could not find back then – purpose, meaning, an unceasing source of hope, a love for people and much more.